Just Another Rainbow

 "Just Another Rainbow" is a song by Liam Gallagher and John Squire, released as the first single from the two's collaborative album Liam Gallagher John Squire.

 Composition and lyrics

 According to John Squire: "To me, the most obvious take on 'Just Another Rainbow' is that it’s about disappointment, and the sentiment is that you never get what you really want.
 But I don’t like to explain songs.
 I think that’s the privilege of the listener; it’s whatever you want it to be.
 To me, it’s also one of the most uplifting tracks we’ve made together, which is weird."
 Liam Gallagher sings the colours of the rainbow in order on the track.
-The title is also an anagram, which can be rearranged to the sentence "Just to hear Ian Brown".
-Ian Brown was the lead vocalist of Squire's previous band, The Stone Roses.

 Artwork

 The artwork, credited to Jamie Hutchinson and John Squire, depicts a can of lacquer spray paint with the song title.

 Release and reception

-The Guardian critic Alexis Petridis states that it "sounds almost exactly like you would expect a collaboration between the pair to sound", believes Gallagher does his "Lennon-esque keening over the top", he likens the track to the Beatles song "Tomorrow Never Knows", giving the single 3 of 5 stars.
+The Guardian critic Alexis Petridis states that it "sounds almost exactly like you would expect a collaboration between the pair to sound".
+Writing that Gallagher does his "patent ennon-esque keening over the top", Petridis likens the track to the Beatles song "Tomorrow Never Knows", giving the single 3 of 5 stars.
 Consequence of Sound awarded it their song of the week for 5 January 2024, stating it "sounds like ’90s Manchester all over again", noting it "doesn’t necessarily reinvent Gallagher or Squire; all of the usual influences are present in the song’s construction and production".
 In a review for BrooklynVegan, critic Bill Pearis notes Gallagher's vocals "drip with attitude while Squire brings his signature riffage to the proceedings", and that it "sounds pretty much just like you’d expect it to, which is a good thing".